jacmos3/LittleTraveler/README.md

 ## 3) Compiling and generating json interface
 `node compile.js`

+just be sure generateFolder is set to true if you want to deploy a new version

 ## 4) Deploying on the blockchain
 `node deploy.js`

-Once the deploy is succeeded, it will be printed the contract address on the console: copy and paste it into the following file:
+Once the deploy is succeeded, the contract address will be printed on the console screen (it may take a few minutes).

-Go to the main folder of the project and create `.env.local`, open it and write down this:
+Once it is shown, copy it and paste into the following file you are going to create now:

+## 5) Generating .env.local file
+`cd ..`

+`touch .env.local`

+open it and write:

-`NEXT_PUBLIC_CONTRACT_ADDRESS = "[CONTRACT_ADDRESS]" #insert here the contract address
-PROVIDER_URL = "[INFURA_PROVIDER_URL]" #<gain put your infura link (the same of above)`
+`NEXT_PUBLIC_CONTRACT_ADDRESS = "[CONTRACT_ADDRESS]" #paste here the contract address on the blockchain PROVIDER_URL = "[INFURA_PROVIDER_URL]" #<gain put your infura link (the same of above)`

+## 6) Launch server:
+`npm run dev`

+go to https://localhost:3000 and feel free to use the dapp

-## 5) Launching tests:
+## 7) Launching tests:

-npm run test
+`npm run test`

+NOTE: Tests are not intended to be completed.
+Feel free to write your own tests.